 User stories are concise descriptions of a software capability, written from the point of view of the customer or end user.
 A user story is an efficient way of precisely capturing the ‘who’, ‘what’ and ‘why’ of a product requirement and can be thought of as a ‘to-do’ list that guides the product development journey.

-In this article, we will talk about what is user story mapping, why it is important, and how and when it should be done.
+In this article, we will talk about what is user story mapping, why it is important, how and when it should be done and user stories examples.
 You will get a high-level view of story mapping, understand the core concepts involved, and learn how to bring user stories to life in your Agile projects so that your team can get the maximum benefit from this technique.

 User story maps are simple, lightweight representations of the product development journey in an Agile project.
 This method was popularised by Jeff Patton who first wrote about it in his book User Story Mapping, where he outlined how this technique could be used to help keep the focus on user needs without getting tangled up in never-ending product feature requirements.